Free Trial

 2.33

-35.8% of Smiths News shares are held by institutional investors.
-Comparatively, 56.3% of Future shares are held by institutional investors.
-2.9% of Smiths News shares are held by insiders.
-Comparatively, 5.7% of Future shares are held by insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company is poised for long-term growth.
+35.8% of Smiths News shares are owned by institutional investors.
+Comparatively, 56.3% of Future shares are owned by institutional investors.
+2.9% of Smiths News shares are owned by company insiders.
+Comparatively, 5.7% of Future shares are owned by company insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company will outperform the market over the long term.

 Summary